MACA Overview Information

 - Female hormone imbalance.

 - Menstrual problems.

 - Other conditions.

 Maca is LIKELY SAFE for most people when taken in amounts found in foods.
-Maca is POSSIBLY SAFE when taken in larger amounts as medicine (up to 3 grams daily) for up to three months.
+Maca is POSSIBLY SAFE when taken by mouth in larger amounts as medicine (up to 3 grams daily) for up to 4 months.
 Maca seems to be well tolerated by most people.

 Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking maca if you are pregnant or breast feeding.
 Stay on the safe side and avoid use.

 Hormone-sensitive conditions such as breast cancer, uterine cancer, ovarian cancer, endometriosis, or uterine fibroids: Extracts from maca might act like estrogen.
 If you have any condition that might be made worse by exposure to estrogen, do not use these extracts.